 Boxes are usually numbered and have a caption above, and notes and sources (if appropriate) below.
-It is helpful to cite them in the text, but it is not necessary to do so if it is obvious that they are simply illustrating or summarising text, e.g. a 'key points' box at the end of a chapter.
+It is helpful to cite them in the text, but it is not necessary if it is obvious that they are simply illustrating or summarising text, e.g. a 'key points' box at the end of a chapter.
 If the only box in a chapter is a 'key points' box, there is no need to number it.

+Boxes may include other features, e.g. tables and figures.
+These should be numbered consecutively with other figures and tables in the text, as long as they are clearly referred to within the box.
-attention away from the main text.
-Use them only to

-present important information, or to add information

-that is not in the main text.
+Beware of overusing boxes.
+They can take the reader's attention away from the main text.
+Use them only to present important information, or to add information that is not in the main text.